 - Shadow a current college intern for a day

 There are no costs to the sponsor for hosting a student and the sponsor can decide which day(s) during spring break they wish to have the student visit.
-The deadline, for student applications is December 1.
-The matching of students will take place in December and January, with assignments identified at least six weeks prior to spring break in March.
+The deadline for student applications is November 21st.
+Student matching will take place in December and January.

 Any professionals interested in sponsoring one or more students should fill out the registration form.